ARTsPLACE is a contemporary gallery and arts centre that is operated by the Annapolis Region Community Arts Council.

 ARCAC has developed a province-wide and national reputation for being able to generate interesting activities and opportunities within the community.
-Our membership currently comprises over 150 individuals and families who believe that involvement in the arts makes life both rewarding and fun.
+Our membership currently comprises over 200 individuals and families who believe that involvement in the arts makes life both rewarding and fun.
 We run a year round schedule of workshops, classes, concerts,"coffee house" evenings, readings, slide shows, talks and special events.
 Through our Scholarship Fund, we assist students of all ages who wish to pursue art-related courses of study.

 ARTsPLACE Artist-run Centre is run by an Exhibitions Committee of the ARCAC Board, comprised 100% of artists, to support and encourage serious artistic endeavours at all levels and of all sorts.
 Our exhibition schedule has been designed to reflect the role ARCAC plays as intermediary between the contemporary art world out there and the local community.
-ARTsPLACE is funded in-part by the Artist Run Centres (ARC) program of the Canada Council, the Nova Scotia Department of Communities, Culture and Heritage and by volunteer fundraising endeavours.
+ARTsPLACE is funded in-part by the Canada Council for the Arts, the Province of Nova Scotia and fundraising endeavours.

 Hilary Jamnik, Chair

 Friday 1 pm - 5 pm